samsquire/ideas4/README.md

 The world could be far happier if everybody agreed with how they were treated.

-# 168. Explicit scope specification
+# 168. Explicit scope and escape specification

 I want to specify what is in scope and have the computer work out how it can be efficient.

+I want to specify what should be visible to where when escaping things.

 # incomplete ideas